JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 they quite understood.
 All sent their love; and all expressed a cheering belief that Lady Verinder’s indisposition would soon pass away.”

-“YOU don’t think it’s serious, do you, Godfrey?”
+“_You_ don’t think it’s serious, do you, Godfrey?”

 “Far from it!
 In a few days, I feel quite sure, all will be well again.”